vincentdhuynh/healthcare-analysis/README.md

-# healthcare-analysis
+# Healthcare Analytics

+This repository will contain portfolio projects relating to healthcare anlytics.

-I want to create projects and start a career in healthcare analytics in hopes of enhancing healthcare by improving stakeholder knowledge and patient care, streamlining operations, and facilitating research.
+My goal is to pursue a career in healthcare analytics in hopes of enhancing healthcare by streamlining operations, facilitating research, and improving stakeholder knowledge and patient care.